Compare

 When DigitalOcean is better

-You want a mature developer cloud
+You want a polished developer experience

-Your team already uses DigitalOcean
+Your team already knows DigitalOcean

 When redu.cloud is better

-redu.cloud is built for startups that need to move fast.
+redu.cloud is built for teams that need more than a clean VPS dashboard.

-You want startup-focused cloud infrastructure
+You want AI agent control of infrastructure

 Decision guide